TomasHubelbauer/svg-screencast/readme.md

 ### Capture the cursor and include it in the animation as a standalone image

 Move the image using CSS animations.
+Use `electron.screen.getCursorScreenPoint` and subtract the window position from it.
+Introduce a new method `point` distinct from `cast` which emits the `style` element for moving the cursor.
+If the cursor tracking and rendering was enabled, on the first frame, also emit the initial cursor `image` element and hide the cursor off screen before it is first moved to the viewport.

+This will not capture various different cursor states, to have that, we'd either need to query the system to find the current cursor style or add a `mouseMove` hook to the client page and relay the cursor state information to the main process assuming the client page's JavaScript can tell what's the current cursor state.

 ### Display keystrokes in the animation optionally